daxko/universal-ga/readme.md

 |key| `string` Key to send to analytics.
 |value| `string` Value for the key.

-Set key/value pairs for the tracker.
+Set key/value pairs for analytics.

 ###### Example